Household Budgeting vs. Personal Budgeting, What’s Actually the Difference?

 Personal budgets are based on the income and expenses of one person.
 These budgets include things such as clothing, personal savings, personal transportation expenses, and personal health insurance that isn’t included in a policy with someone else.
 It can also include personal life insurance.

-If the individual is the sole household member, it will also include all of the housing and utilities expense.
+If the individual is the sole household member, it will also include all of the housing and utilities expenses.
 However, if a person shares household expenses, a personal budget will only include their portion of those expenses.
 For example, an individual shares a house with three other adults.
 Each has their own income and they divide the household expenses four ways.
 Rent for the house is a thousand dollars a month.
 When this individual prepares their personal budget, they must include $250 for housing.

 What’s The Difference?